gvwilson/thirdbit/src/fiction/iffy/index.md

 You tell oligarchs desperate to escape the catastrophe they have made that their only hope lies on other worlds so that they will fund development of terraforming machines.
-You disguise the parts needed to build those machines as scientific equipment, or tell the officials you bribe that they are for an illegal mining operation, and then assemble them in shielded underground caverns.
+You disguise the parts needed to build them as scientific equipment, or tell the officials you bribe that they are for an illegal mining operation, and then assemble them in shielded underground caverns.
 As the rest of the world takes arms against machines, you turn yours loose.*

-*"Protect" is these shepherds only immutable instruction.
+*"Protect" is these shepherds' only immutable instruction.
 Protect the flocks,
 protect the herds,
 protect the fragile new-born forests taking root as the ice retreats.